senior designer

 Containers & cards

 We then took that basic content hierarchy and placed them inside different containers and cards that allow users to easily digest chunks of information and take specific actions.
 Other UI elemets, such badges, buttons, icons, or checkboxes are added to further highlight the main action or key information.
-We work closely with our A11Y engineers to ensure the hierarchy, code, and functionality of the cards exceeds WCAG standards.
+We worked closely with our A11Y engineers to ensure the hierarchy, code, and functionality of the cards exceeded WCAG standards.

 Example of content structure in clickable cards with added badge UI element to designate statues for different prescriptions